Topological remarks on end and edge-end spaces: Topological implications of Theorem

 In particular, the endpoints of any edge in a $T-$graph are comparable in the order of $T$.
 Therefore, this definition generalizes the concept of \textit{normal spanning trees}, whose first studies by Jung for infinite graphs (see \cite{jung} for example) provided useful tools for studying topological and combinatorial behaviour of ends.
 In this context, we recall that, for a given graph $G$ and a fixed subgraph $T$, a $T -$\textbf{path} in $G$ is a path that has precisely its endpoints in $H$.
 If $T$ is an order tree, we say that $T$ is \textbf{normal} if every $T-$path has comparable endpoints in the tree order.

 Both in finite and infinite settings, normal trees in graphs are usually found by \textit{depth-search algorithms}.
 For quite broad graph classes in the literature, such as for countable ones, these algorithms lead even to normal spanning trees.
-As an example to be recovered further in this Section, we outline the unified method developed by Pitz in \cite{buscaprofundidade} to obtain these structures:
+As an example to be recovered further in this Section, we outline the unified method developed by Pitz in \cite{buscaprofundidade} to obtain these structures, while revisiting his original proof in order to set a convenient statement for our purposes:

 \begin{prop}[\cite{buscaprofundidade}, Theorem 3] Let $G$ be any graph and fix a finite subset $K\subset V(G)$.
 Write $G'$ for the graph $ G\setminus K$.
 Then, $G'$ has a maximal normal (graph-theoretic) tree $T$ such that, for every connected component $C$ of $G'\setminus T$: \begin{itemize} \item The neighborhood $N(C) = \{v \in G\setminus C : v \text{ has a neighbor in }C \}$ is infinite.
 In particular, $N(C)\cap T$ is contained in a infinite branch $r_C$ of $T$; \item Every $v \in N(C)$ dominates $r_C$. \end{itemize} \end{prop}